INDUSTRY

 The Furnace

 Thomas Foley (b.
-1616) married Anne, daughter of John Browne (the iron founder at that time).
-He had interests in the furnace near Longhope in 1661.
-He made an agreement on 15 February 1656 with Thomas Nourse of Longhope in 1656.
-It stated that much of the iron was to be carried to Longhope from other parts of the Forest of Dean.
+1616) married Anne, daughter of John Browne, the iron founder at the time.
+He made an agreement on 15th.
+February, 1656 with Thomas Nourse of Longhope, the same year in which a furnace called Hope was built, believed to be near the current Court Farm, that stated much of the iron was to be carried to Longhope from other parts of the Forest of Dean for smelting.
 It was leased for the next 21 years for £100 per annum.
-The furnace was still standing in 1680 and a new lease was made to Paul Foley, of Painswick, from Nourse Yate Esq. on 27 June 1682 for fifteen years for £60 per annum.
+The furnace was still standing in 1680, albiet disused.

 The furnace appears to have no later history than 1717, as a map of the estate in this year marks a site where the furnace formerly stood.

-More recently, archaeological surveys have uncovered iron slag and charcoal around the area to the North of the church and Court Farm [1].
+More recently, archaeological surveys have uncovered iron slag and charcoal around the area to the North of the church and Court Farm [2].

 The Tannery